 We’re testing solar power arrays in our NJ operations, with plans to expand the program to take advantage of 6.5 million square feet of warehouse roof available for solar installation.
 We see this as a first step toward developing zero carbon footprint warehouse operations nationwide.

 Our local operations use recycling, green packaging, and automatic lighting solutions to reduce waste and energy usage.
-In Los Angeles, our off-peak operations for port drayage reduce wait time and idle time for our trucks, significantly reducing carbon emissions.
+In Los Angeles, our off-peak operations for LA port drayage reduce wait time and idle time for our trucks, significantly reducing carbon emissions.
 These local efforts, combined with our national initiatives above, make up the Port Logistics Group “GatewayGreen” project.